PSB Academy: History

 According to PSB, the investment will "bolster the Academy’s momentum of catering to the rising demands of Asia's under-served higher education need".
 Last year, the academy opened satellite campuses in Myanmar and Indonesia, after opening a S$15 million campus in Marina Square.

-On January 2018, Intermediate Capital Group (ICG) bought PSB Academy from BPEA.
+In January 2018, Intermediate Capital Group (ICG) bought PSB Academy from BPEA.

 In November 2022, PSB Academy launched a STEM Wing in Marina Square, as part of the S$10 million expansion of its City Campus.
-Its latest addition includes the Cathay Campus, which is slated to open in early 2025.

-In April 2024, PSB Academy signed an agreement with the New Zealand public research university Massey University to establish an international branch campus in Singapore.
-The campus opened in November 2024, offering varous undergraduate and postgraduate courses in information sciences, business and analytics.
+In April 2024, PSB Academy signed an agreement with the New Zealand public research university Massey University to establish an international branch campus in Singapore, based in the Main Wing.
+The programme launched in November 2024, offering undergraduate courses in information sciences and business, and a postgraduate course in analytics, which has since been scrapped and replaced by a postgraduate course in media studies.

+In April 2025, PSB Academy inaugurated the new two-storey 43,000 square feet (4000 m^{2}) Cathay Campus, expanding into historical building The Cathay.
+The first floor on Level 5 exclusively houses programmes in collaboration with Coventry University, while Level 6 is open to all students.
+PSB Academy entered into a strategic educational partnership with the university in May 2014.
+The campus opening coincided with a tripartite agreement between PSB Academy, Coventry University, and COSEM, a cooperative of the Singapore Civil Defence Force (SCDF), leading to a launch of a paramedicine programme.

 Campus

-PSB Academy currently has its campus located at Marina Square.
+PSB Academy currently has its campuses located at Marina Square and The Cathay.
 It originally had its campus located at Tiong Bahru.